sourcegraph/about/content/blogposts/2023/building-conc-better-structured-concurrency-for-go.md

 * Show the results to the user as soon as possible
 * Maintain the order of the stream (beacuse we've already ranked the results)

-It's difficult to get all three of these right at the same time, so one of the goals I had while writing [Conc's Stream package](https://pkg.go.dev/github.com/sourcegraph/conc/stream#Stream) is to abstract away as much of the complexity for that workflow as possible.
+It's difficult to get all three of these right at the same time, so one of the goals I had while writing [`conc`'s Stream package](https://pkg.go.dev/github.com/sourcegraph/conc/stream#Stream) is to abstract away as much of the complexity for that workflow as possible.

 Now I can I can fetch the contents of multiple files at once using code similar to the example below.
 This efficiently and safely gets the contents of each file from while still maintaining the original order of the stream.